albertdiones/coding_10min_a_day/README.md

 declare 5 integers and output each of the digits in each integer in each line

-34. reverse string using built in function(s)
-35. reverse string using loop by character iteration
-36. reverse string using function recursion
-37. split string using a delimiter
-38. join a character array to form a string
-39. get the domain of an email address

 new: Create a simple multi-dimensional array